 |VPS||Manual backups||Manual backups|

-If you have a VPS or unmanaged Flex Dedicated Server, you are responsible for setting up your own backups.
-(However, VPS and Flex Dedicated Server customers can also configure their own manual backups for extra protection.)
+If you have a VPS or unmanaged Dedicated Server, you are responsible for configuring your own backups.
+There are multiple methods you can use to back up your data:

 The first step is to create a Bash script that generates backups of your files.
 To do this, follow these steps: